kraser/vwww/readme.md

 Make sure these files are present before you try to type `vagrant up` to launch the project.

-Your sites are mapped name.dev
+Your sites are mapped to:
+- site.dev
+- site.domain
+- site.*.xip.io

+Apps are mapped to
+- app.domain

 this depends on their being a mysql server installed on the host with an environment variable set in `.env`